 The check reports the incorrect PHP version.
 Typically, this happens only to advanced users who have multiple PHP versions installed.
 In some cases, the readiness check fails; in other cases, it might pass.

 If the PHP version reported by the readiness check is incorrect, it's the result of a mismatch of PHP versions between the PHP CLI and the web server plug-in.
-Magento requires you to use one version of PHP for both the CLI (which runs cron) and the web server (which runs the Magento Admin, Component Manager, and System Upgrade).
+Adobe Commerce requires you to use one version of PHP for both the CLI (which runs cron) and the web server (which runs the Commerce Admin, Component Manager, and System Upgrade).

 We assume that if you have this issue, you're an advanced user who has likely installed multiple versions of PHP on your system.